-Family friendly Lake Berryessa offers something for everyone.
-Those seeking more action will enjoy water skiing, wake-boarding, tubing and other water-sports.
-Those looking for a quieter experience can relax in the lake’s quiet coves perfect for kayaking, swimming and fishing.
+Family-friendly Lake Berryessa offers something for everyone.
+Those seeking more action will enjoy water skiing, wakeboarding, tubing, and other water sports.
+Those looking for a quieter experience can relax in the lake’s quiet coves perfect for kayaking, swimming, and fishing.

 If you’re looking for a unique stay, you can rent a houseboat on Lake Berryessa and never leave the lake!
 This is definitely on our summer vacation bucket list for when the boys are better swimmers and can take advantage of a houseboat water slide.

-When you need a break from the lake, explore the family friendly side of Napa Valley.
+When you need a break from the lake, explore the family-friendly side of Napa Valley.
 Kids can get up close and personal with farm animals on Connolly Ranch, sip grape juice while exploring Castello di Amorosa’s medieval-inspired Tuscan castle, and even marvel at the region’s own Old Faithful Geyser.

-Best California Lakes in the Greater Sacramento Region
+Best California Lakes in Greater Sacramento

-And the winner for most unique campsite goes to Lake Oroville!
+And the winner for the most unique campsite goes to Lake Oroville!
 Where else can you boat to a floating campsite right in the middle of the lake??
 Each floating campsite comes with a table, sink, propane BBQ grill, bathroom, covered living area, and a sun deck space for tents.

 Lake Oroville also offers boat-in campgrounds, equestrian campgrounds, and of course, standard campgrounds with easy access to park marinas.
 It’s also a popular location for house boating, should you like your floating campsite with a bit more luxury.

 The history of the lake is mind-boggling on its own.
 In 1967 it was built as the tallest dam in the country.
 That’s right, even taller than Hoover Dam.
 When filled to its maximum elevation, Lake Oroville has 15,500 surface acres for recreation and 167 miles of shoreline.
-However the lake levels fluctuate quite a bit each year.
+However, the lake levels fluctuate quite a bit each year.
 Check before you go, as it is a very different experience during a drought.

 When you need a break from the lake, Feather Falls on Fall River is a popular excursion.
 It’s particularly beautiful in the spring, as is the nearby North Table Mountain Ecological Reserve.

-Best California Lake in Gold Country
+Best California Lakes in Gold Country

-Pinecrest Lake is one of those summer destinations that families visit generation after generation.
+This is one of those summer destinations that families visit generation after generation.
 Slightly off the beaten track in the heart of the Stanislaus National Forest, Pinecrest is a wonderful spot to enjoy the quiet serenity of mountain life.

 Fishing takes center stage during the summer.
 There are over 800 miles of lakes, rivers, and streams where you can find your dinner.
 Odds are in your favor as the lake is restocked weekly throughout the season.

-Best California Lakes in the Shasta Cascades Region
+Best California Lakes in the Shasta Cascades